-The cost of the Workbook is £600 plus VAT and to complete the order you will be directed to Barclaycard payment services.
+The cost of the Workbook is £600 plus VAT, this fee includes support and updates for 12 months from date of purchase.
+To complete the order you will be directed to Barclaycard payment services.
 On receipt of your payment we will prepare a branded version of our workbook for your practice and email you a certified copy together with access details to use our online knowledge base.

 What you should do now

 All practices will need to have this work completed on or before 25 May 2018.

 At a minimum, you should purchase the self-assessment pack, review in detail the work involved and timeline actions to complete before 25 May 2018.
 After consideration, if you would rather we did the work for you, simply request an upgrade to our Verified or Audited service.